jaredfeldman/AI4AQ/EDA/README.md

 #### Maximizing Points for AI4AQ
 - TO DO: Create documentation for streamlined API call to minimize points used for one person to pull data we need
 #### EDA Findings
+- Using the lat/long in `purple-air-eda.ipynb`, in the surrounding SLC area, there are:
+    - 159 indoor sensors
+    - 457 outdoor sensors
+- Using code from `purple-air-eda.ipynb` (modified to include the fields that we want), we can pull data for all 616 sensors in SLC-area